 Reading with my children is probably my absolute favorite thing to do but when I can read books from my own childhood with them it’s even better.
-Most of these 27 vintage children’s books are favorites from my childhood but are also loved by my children.
+Most of these vintage books are favorites from my childhood but are also loved by my children.
 There is something extra special about reading books you loved as a child with your own children.
 Do you have a favorite that I didn’t list?
 Add it in the comments so we can keep this list growing.

 The Berenstain Bears’ Moving Day by Stan and Jan Berenstain has been on my bookshelf as long as I have been able to read.
-I love this book and maybe it’s nostalgia or maybe it’s because I remember connecting with Brother Bear as he stepped into the unknown.
+I love this book and maybe its nostalgia or maybe it’s because I remember connecting with Brother Bear as he stepped into the unknown.
 This is a great book, and is especially powerful for children who are familiar with the characters.
 If a character they know has to move too, the unknown isn’t so scary.
 Don’t overlook this book just because it’s part of a character franchise.

 The Very Hungry Caterpillar by Eric Carle.
 I remembering being amazed that the caterpillar turned into that huge colorful butterfly!
-In university while studying elementary education I chose this book as the literary inspiration for a cross curricular unit study for grade 1.
+In university, while studying elementary education I chose this book as the literary inspiration for a cross-curricular unit study for grade 1.
 I made math lessons with fruit, science lessons about observing insects and the butterfly life cycle and health lessons about smart food choices.
 Then teaching preschool I used this awesome book to teach the days of the week, basic counting and more.

 Babar and Father Christmas by Jean De Brunhoff was one of my very favorite Christmas stories as a child.
-As an adult I have had some great belly laughs at some of it’s writing .
+As an adult, I have had some great belly laughs at some of its writing .
 Babar books in general beg to be pre read , just trust me.
 In this book Babar goes looking for Father Christmas because he wants to ask him to visit Elephant country.
 He searches all over Paris and finally ends up in the North Pole and finds after much effort Father Christmas.
 I love the details in this book, as a child I would lay looking at the pictures of Santa’s workshop and imagine what visiting it would be like.
 As an adult I appreciate the smallest details like how Father Christmas’s flying machine (not a sled) has P.N #1 on it , meaning of course Pere Noel #1.

 Strega Nona by Tomie dePaola delighted me as a child and still does.
 I love the author’s interpretation of the familiar magic pot folktale .
 Strega Nona’s magic pasta pot is very powerful and when a villager thinks he can control it hilarity ensues.